jordicf/FRAME/tools/glbfloor/README.md

 # `frame force`

-Relocate the modules of the netlist using a force-directed algorithm to obtain better initial values for the next stages.
+Compute the global floorplan assigning the allocation of each module of the netlist.

 Execute `frame force --help` for help.